Steve Nash: Brooklyn Nets (2020–2022)

 On 3 September 2020, Nash was announced as head coach of the Brooklyn Nets.

 On 3 March 2021, Nash was named Eastern Conference Coach of the Month for February, becoming the first Nets head coach to earn the honor since his former teammate Jason Kidd won it twice in 2014.
 Nash led the Nets to an Eastern Conference-best record of 9–4 during the month, including a conference-best 5–2 road record.
 Nash led the Nets to a 48–24 record in his first season as head coach.
 After the 2020–21 regular season, Nash finished in sixth place in the NBA Coach of the Year voting.

 On 27 October 2022, Nash received two technical fouls and was ejected for arguing with and yelling at referees, during a 110–99 loss to the Milwaukee Bucks.
 On 1 November, Nash and the Nets agreed to part ways amid controversies revolving around the team's players.

+Phoenix Suns (2025–present)

-In October 2025, Nash rejoined the Phoenix Suns organization as a senior advisor for the 2025–26 NBA season.
+On 22 September 2025, Nash rejoined the Phoenix Suns organization as a senior advisor for the 2025–26 NBA season.